kylephillips/simple-locator/readme.txt

 == Changelog ==

 = 1.5.0 =
+* Compatibility tested with WordPress 4.4
 * Bug fix in single location shortcode
 * Bug fix where multiple instances of the same location being returned on certain hosts (thanks to Christine McDermott for bug tracking help)
 * Minor admin bug fixes
 * Filter added for customizing infowindow content in map results (Contributed by Scott Polhemus)
 * Filter added for customizing form HTML (AJAX only)
+* Filters added for customizing SQL queries
 * Shortcode added to include taxonomy filters in search form (AJAX only)
 * French Translation (Thanks to Khelil Benosman)
 * Option added to enable/disable the Google Maps API from being enqueued in the admin area (separate from front end)